integreat-io/map-transform/README.md

 You should also keep in mind that, depending on your defined pipeline, the mapping may result in data loss, as only the data that is mapped to the target object is kept.
-This may be obvious, but it's an important fact to remember if you plan to map back and forth between two states – all values must be mapped to be able to map back to the original data.
+This may be obvious, but it's an important fact to remember if you plan to map back and forth between two data "shapes" – all values must be mapped to be able to map back to the original data.

 Let's see an example of reverse mapping: